nathanielrb/mu-search-testing-framework/readme.md

 # mu-search Testing Framework

+## Overview

+The mu-search testing framework allows mu-search to be tested *in situ* with arbitrary triples data, and tests using the QUnit javascript unit test suite.
+It can be added to an existing project.

 ## Setup

-Because this application needs to run Docker and Docker Compose from within its container, a few additional shared volumes are necessary:
+Because this application runs Docker and Docker Compose from within its container, a few additional shared volumes are necessary:

-- The Docker socket needs to be exposed
+- the Docker socket needs to be exposed
-- The project directory (where the `docker-compose.yml` file is located) needs to be shared as `/dkr`
+- the project directory (where the `docker-compose.yml` file is located) needs to be shared as `/dkr`
 - an empty data folder must be created and shared as `/data`

 The project name (directory) must also be specified, to ensure correct naming and networking.

+Finally, the absolute path to the data directory needs to be specified.

 ```
   musearchtest: